 “We wanted to counter the invisibility of the artists, families, and young people of the neighborhood and provide a platform for their voices and experiences.
 This is still a place where art and culture thrive and families live.
 Being poor, brown, young, a girl is no reason to be overlooked.
 It felt important to encourage and support youth to act on behalf of their hood and to create a way for these young people to network and share learning.” – Stella Adelman

-The next festival will be held Summer 2020.
+The next festival will be held Oct 2020.

 “Of all the forms of inequity, injustice in health is the most shocking and inhumane.” – Martin Luther King Jr